Gautham793/rust_v_cpp_popl/README.md

 # rust_v_cpp_popl

 ### Problem Statement:
-*Original Statement:*
-The goal of this project is to create a notemaking program capable of creating, editing, and deleting notes.The comparison with C++ is extended to evaluate Rust's ownership model and memory safety.
+The primary objective is to implement essential functionalities, such as creating, editing, and deleting notes, in both C++ and Rust and assess the execution time of these operations..
 This not only addresses common notemaking requirements but also explores Rust's suitability for real-world applications.

 ### Software Architecture:
 *Architecture Overview:*